 Dr. Tom O’Brian became the Chief of the National Institute of Standards and Technology’s (NIST’s) Quantum Physics Division (QPD) in October of 2009.
 Fellow Adjoint O’Brian is also head the Time and Frequency Division at NIST-Boulder.
 O’Brian divides his time equally between the JILA and NIST campuses.
 He also travels back and forth to JILA or NIST as needed.

-Despite the logistical challenges of holding two key leadership positions, O’Brian is delighted to be here at JILA.
+Despite the logistical challenges of holding two key leadership positions, O’Brian is delighted to be part time at JILA.
 “JILA is an outstanding scientific research organization,” he said.
 “It’s a privilege to be here.”

 Many JILAns feel that it’s a privilege to have him here as well.
 O’Brian’s vision of his job is (1) procuring necessary tools and resources, (2) creating a supportive environment, and (3) freeing JILA scientists, staff, postdocs, and students to do outstanding research.
 “JILA already gets the best people to come here,” O’Brian said.
 “My job is to give them an environment in which they can succeed, help them overcome barriers, and empower them to do the best possible science.”
 He added that he is a very open person and encourages people to “come see me,” whether it be with a problem or to report on the latest, greatest research results.